 - Christmas Rosemary Bread Buns

-If you try any of these recipes, let us know!
+If you try this dried cranberry sauce recipe, let us know!
 Leave a comment, rate it, and don’t forget to tag a photo #ourplantbasedworld on Instagram.
 Cheers!

 Optional (and recommended):